Scholarships

 Email electronic copies to:

-Scholarship Winners should submit fall 2023 transcripts and 2024 spring class schedules to:
+Scholarship Winners should submit fall 2025 transcripts and 2026 spring class

 Wisconsin Sheep Breeders Cooperative